mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-06-Spatial-Data-Raster.md

 The [home page](https://cran.r-project.org/web/packages/raster/) for the `raster` package has links to several well-written vignettes and documentation for the package.

 The `raster` package uses three classes / types of objects to represent raster data - `RasterLayer`, `RasterStack`, and `RasterBrick` - these are all `S4` new style classes in R, just like `sp` classes.

+All that said, `raster` has not been updated in the last year - there has been discussion in R spatial developer world among several folks of updating / modifying raster to be both `sf` and pipe-based workflow friendly - it looks like this is coalescing in the `stars: spatiotemporal tidy arrays for R` package being developed by Edzer Pebezma, Michael Sumer, and Etienne Racine.
+Their [proposal](https://github.com/r-spatial/stars/blob/master/PROPOSAL.md) outlines approach they are taking - look for this package for raster processing in R soon!

 ## Lesson Goals
 - Understand how to create, load, and analyze raster data in R